It's Dr. Seuss Birthday. 3rd grade teachers dressed up like truffula trees.

 The center is open to all district employees, and school-aged parents of the district.
 It is currently licensed by the state of Texas for 125 children, from 6 weeks of age to 5 years.
-We are recognized as a four-star facility by the Child Care Services division of the Texas Workforce Commission.

 We observe the same calendar as the district.
 We pro-rate Summer Break, Thanksgiving, Christmas and Spring Breaks (no charge for the times we are closed).